 All stars like planets orbit round a central spot, in the case of planets, its the central star such as the Sun.
 In the case of a star, its the galactic centre.
 The constellations that we see today will be different than they were 50,000 years ago or 50,000 years from now.
 Proper Motion details the movements of these stars and are measured in milliarcseconds.
-The star is moving -27.04 ± 0.28 miliarcseconds/year towards the north and -12.37 ± 0.54 miliarcseconds/year east if we saw them in the horizon.
+The star is moving -27.04 ± 0.28 milliarcseconds/year towards the north and -12.37 ± 0.54 milliarcseconds/year east if we saw them in the horizon.

-46 Camelopardalis Radius has been calculated as being 45.13 times bigger than the Sun.
+46 Camelopardalis estimated radius has been calculated as being 45.13 times bigger than the Sun.
 The Sun's radius is 695,800km, therefore the star's radius is an estimated 31,400,620.56.km.
+If you need the diameter of the star, you just need to multiple the radius by 2.
 However with the 2007 release of updated Hipparcos files, the radius is now calculated at being round 46.39320709239389419521449464.
-The figure is derived at by using the formula from SDSS and has been known to produce widely incorrect figures.
+The figure is derived at by using the formula from SDSS rather than peer reviewed papers.
+It has been known to produce widely incorrect figures.

 The star's metallicity is -0.130000, this value is the fractional amount of the star that is not Hydrogen (X) or Helium (Y).
 An older star would have a high metallicity whereas a new star would have a lower one.